ietf-rats-wg/eat/draft-ietf-rats-eat.md

 claims.
 This is the case even for claims like the nonce and age.

 This rule is in place for simplicity.
 It avoids complex inheritance rules that might vary from one type of claim to another.
-(TODO: fix the boot claim which does have inheritance as currently described).

 ### Security Levels